haliltuncerkaya/haliltuncerkaya.github.io/blog.md

 <section id="rpsf">
     <h2>Rock, Paper, Scissors and… Flamethrower!?</h2>
 </section>
 Rock, Paper, Scissors (hereafter “RPS”) is a centuries-old game with good reason: it's easy to learn, easy to play, and fun.
 RPS is perfectly balanced; no weapon has a particular advantage over the others.
-It is used for decision-making occasionally and serves as a base for gameplay balance adjustments in video games (especialy in strategy games like Age of Empires, Starcraft etc.).
+It is used for decision-making occasionally and serves as a base for game-play balance adjustments in video games (especially in strategy games like Age of Empires, Starcraft etc.).
 A flow channel graph and visualized balance diagram for RPS can be found below:

 ![Picture 1](/assets/blog_RPS1.png)